Your IP:

 Plus, there’s always a risk that cybercriminals could get hold of your data.
 Even Google isn’t immune to data breaches — for example, the data of over 500,000 users was compromised on a former social media network Google+ just a few years ago.
 Also, if Google has your info, they might have to hand it over to the government if asked: if you live in a country like the US, your data might end up shared with other governments like Canada, Australia, New Zealand, and the UK.
 All because of agreements made between international intelligence alliances.

-Now, can you see what data Google gathers?
+Now, can you see what Google knows about you?

 Google is required to disclose the info they collect on their users.
-So, to check what Google knows about you, you need to access your Google settings and explore a bit.
+So, to check if Google knows everything about you, you need to access your Google settings and explore a bit.

-To find a summary of all the data stored in your Google Account:
+To see what Google knows about you, check out the list of all the data stored in your Google Account:

 1. Go to your Google Account.